 Lund University offers two international Master's programmes in law.
 Click on the name below to get to the programme webpage where you can read more about the specific programme, find information about the entry requirements, tuition fees and step-by-step instructions on how to apply.
-You can also download a programme fact sheet directly, using the links below.
+You can also download programme fact sheets directly, using the links below.
+The fact sheets open in a new window.

 Master's programmes in law